ibm-cloud-docs/solution-tutorials/resource-sharing.md

 | {{site.data.keyword.databases-for}} | [Restore backups across accounts](/docs/cloud-databases?topic=cloud-databases-dashboard-backups)|
 {: caption="Summary of sharing and reuse capabilities across services" caption-side="bottom"}

-You can find code examples on how to set up resource sharing for some of these service in the GitHub repository [cross-account-resource-sharing](https://github.com/IBM-Cloud/cross-account-resource-sharing).
+You can find code examples on how to set up resource sharing for some of these service in the GitHub repository [cross-account-resource-sharing](https://github.com/IBM-Cloud/cross-account-resource-sharing){: external}.
 {: tip}

 ## Related resources